1upthemann/1upterminal/README.md

 # 1upterminal
-my website 1upterminal.com has its spaghetti code all up in github made by me 1up why would you need this?
+my website 1upterminal.com has its spaghetti code stored in GitHub made by me 1up, why would you need this?